k-davis/VR-Elbow-Inference/README.md

 # VR Elbow Inference
-Can machine learning be used to estimate elbow location given a standard VR device?
+Can machine learning be used to estimate elbow location within VR?
 This project is an attempt to answer this question.

 ## About
 This project is a Senior Thesis at Gonzaga University (CPSC 495, 496).
 Faculty Advisor: Dr. David Schroeder.